oat-sa/extension-tao-lom/README.md

     * *injector*: the import injectors
   * *ontology*: the path definitions
   * *schema*: the implemented schema folders
-    * *imsglobal*: the ims global standard lom implementation
+    * *imsglobal*: the ims global lom standard's implementation
   * *service*: the path definition and schema services
 * *scripts*: the install/update scripts
   * *install*: the service install scripts with the default configuration